aayn/aayn.github.io/bookshelf.md

 feature_image: "https://picsum.photos/2560/600?random"
 ---

-Follwing is a curated list of books that I have read or am still reading.
+Following is a curated list of books that I have read or am still reading.
+By curated, I mean books that I enjoyed enough to recommend to a friend.
+At any given time, I jump between reading about five books.

 ### Non-fiction